Siloam Springs officers awarded Medal of Valor

 SILOAM SPRINGS, Ark.
-(KFTA) — Four Siloam Springs officers received the Medal of Valor for their efforts following a crash in January 2019.
+(KNWA) — Four Siloam Springs officers received the Medal of Valor for their efforts following a crash in January 2019.

 Siloam Springs Police Department responded to the area of US Hwy 412 and Main Street in reference to an overturned vehicle submerged in the retention pond.
 When officers arrived, they made contact with the driver who stated his 11-year-old son was still inside the vehicle.